anonnaabir00/map-addons-for-elementor-waze-map/README.txt

 == Description ==

-The Local Business Addon for Elementor streamlines the integration of essential business functionalities into your Elementor-powered WordPress website.
-This addon is designed to cater to the needs of local businesses, enabling them to showcase key information and enhance their online presence effectively.
+The Local Business Addon for Elementor is a powerful tool that extends the capabilities of your Elementor-powered WordPress website.
+With a range of specialized features, it empowers local businesses to highlight crucial information and bolster their online visibility effortlessly.
+Whether it's displaying contact details, operating hours, or location maps, this addon ensures seamless integration and user-friendly presentation.
+Discover the potential of Elementor addons like this, tailored to elevate your digital presence and engage your audience effectively with customizable Elementor widgets.

 == Key Features ==

-* 03 Local Business Addons For Elementor (More Coming Soon)
+* 04 Local Business Addons For Elementor (More Coming Soon)
 * Cross-Browser Compatible
 * Fully Responsive
 * Build with Elementor

-== 03 Free Widgets & Counting ==
+== 04 Free Widgets & Counting ==

 Waze Map Widget: Easily integrate Waze Map, a popular navigation solution for local businesses, into your Elementor website.
 Provide your visitors with seamless access to real-time traffic updates and accurate directions.

 Bing Maps Widget: Looking to incorporate Bing Maps into your website?
 Our Bing Maps widget offers a simple solution.
 With just a few clicks, you can add Bing Maps functionality to your site, enhancing location-based services for your users.

 Airbnb Widget: Showcase your Airbnb property directly on your website with our Airbnb widget.
 Whether you're a property owner or manager, this widget allows you to effortlessly display your Airbnb listings, providing potential guests with essential information and enticing visuals.

+Dual Button: With this widget, you can effortlessly incorporate two stylish and adaptable action buttons into your website sections.
+Explore the diverse styles available, enhancing your Elementor-powered pages with trendy functionality.
+Elevate your design possibilities and engage your audience effectively with this innovative Elementor addon.

 How to use ( For Waze Map )